Pkmmte/PkRequestManager/README.md

 ```
 Be sure to set any listeners to check the progress on this.
 As usual, I recommend you use `sendAutomaticRequestAsync()` instead.

-**Note:** Due to issues starting the sendRequest intent from a background thread, please use `mRequestManager.setActivity(this)` right before sending the request or manually start the intent from the `onRequestFinished` interface.
+**Important:** Due to issues starting the sendRequest intent from a background thread, please use `mRequestManager.setActivity(this)` right before sending the request or manually start the intent from the `onRequestFinished` interface.

 ###Event Listeners